hturnbull93/spreddit/README.md

 });
 ```

 The only thing that has changed is that the function `createUrqlClient` takes an `ssrExchange` for server side rendering, that is added to the exchanges array.
+Also `credentials: "include"` is cast to const, so it is a concrete type rather than the `string` type.

 `typedUpdateQuery` is also extracted to its own utility file.